 DMA may refer to any of the following:

-1. Short for direct memory access, DMA is a feature of some computer bus architectures that allows data to be sent from a storage device to memory without using the CPU.
+1. DMA (direct memory access) is a feature of some computer bus architectures that allows data to be sent from a storage device to memory without using the CPU.
 Because DMA frees the processor from involvement in the transfer process, it tends to be faster than PIO mode.

-2. When referring to an ISA bus, DMA is channels that are used by communications devices such as SCSI, sound cards, and tape backup adapters.
+2. When referring to an ISA bus, DMA is channels used by communications devices, such as SCSI, sound cards, and tape backup adapters.
 Below is a listing of the different channels and their availability.

 |02||Standard floppy disk controller.|